Border Collie

 Age7 years

-Daisy, a 3 years old female Border Collie available for adoption from Animal Rescue Cumbria in Cumbria
+Cooper, a 11 years old male Border Collie available for adoption from Animal Rescue Cumbria in Cumbria

 Animal Rescue Cumbria